Adult Safeguarding Reviews

 Safeguarding Adults Reviews (SARs) aim to determine what the relevant agencies and individuals involved in a case might have done differently that could have prevented harm or death.

 This is so that lessons can be learned from the case and those lessons applied to future cases to prevent similar harm occurring again.

-The Statutory guidance for the Care Act outlines for following criteria for a Safeguarding adults review:
+The Statutory guidance for the Care Act outlines the following criteria for a Safeguarding adults review:

-- If an adult dies as a result of abuse or neglect, whether known or suspected, and there is concern that partner agencies could have worked more effectively to protect the adult
+- if an adult dies as a result of abuse or neglect, whether known or suspected, and there’s concern that partner agencies could have worked more effectively to protect the adult

 Helen – July 2017

 This report is about Helen who lived in supported accommodation from where she was admitted to hospital in September 2014 suffering from nausea and persistent vomiting.

 Helen stayed in the same hospital until her discharge on 12 January 2015 to a care home for rehabilitation.
 On 27 January 2015 Helen was readmitted to the hospital because of her deteriorating health.
 Helen sadly died in hospital on 17 February 2015 aged sixty-one years.

 - Telephone: 0161 217 6029

 - Minicom: 0161 217 6024